“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

 Did you ever notice how hard it is to reject gifts, even if you don’t want them?

-People who exploit the reciprocity rule understand that most people find it hard to distinguish between favors and manipulation.
+People who exploit the reciprocity rule understand that most people find distinguishing between favors and manipulation hard.

 In nearly every major European city, like Milan or Barcelona, you will eventually stumble across a fellow who offers you a rose.
 For free, it seems.
 And as if he’s received some Hare Krishna combat training, he doesn’t just offer you the rose.
 The guy insists you take it.